railroadmedia/ecommerce/README.md

 Fulfilled order or order item.

 If the order_item_id it's set on the request only the order item it's fulfilled, otherwise entire order it's fulfilled.

+Only users with 'fulfilled.fulfillment' ability can fulfilled order or order items.

 #### Request Example
 ```js